jambobarnes/ig-interest-calculator/README.md

 ### Error Responses
 The mock server has not been configured to provide error responses.
 Backend errors will be logged to the console by mockserver.
 Frontend errors have been handled with default states, but no validation or other error handling/user error notification has been implemented for this POC.

+### Currency Formatting
+The backend is only responsible for returning integers/floats.
+Currency formatting is handled on the frontend using a formatter function built upon internationalization features in Node.js.
+Currency.js or a similar library may also be considered as alternative options.

 ### Note on CORS
 When running the application locally, requests to the backend from a browser client will fail if the response is not returned with the correct headers due to browser-enforced CORS restrictions.